astrotars/stream-android-encrypted-chat/README.md

 }
 ```

 Virgil's client is called `EThree`.
 We initialize an `EThree` instance and register.
-This call generates a private key and stores it on the device and sends our public key to virgil.
+This call generates a private key and stores it on the device and sends our public key to Virgil.
 If we get a `RegistrationException` we have already registered this user.
-Keep in mind, you cannot log into the same user on a different device, since we're not sharing the private key with the other device!
+Keep in mind, you cannot log into the same user on a different device since we're not sharing the private key with the other device!
 This is possible, but out of scope for this tutorial.
 If you'd like to accomplish this, see Virgil's [documentation](https://developer.virgilsecurity.com/docs/e3kit/multi-device-support/).

 Now that we have our tokens and registration, let's find a user to chat with!

 ## Step 2: List users

-To keep things simple, we'll get all registered users from our backend and display them in a simple build in list view:
+To keep things simple, we'll get all registered users from our backend and display them in a simple list view:

 ![](images/users.png)